TOsCodes/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete is to delete file betty from /tmp/my_first_directory 9-firstdirdeletion is to delete my_first_directory
-10-back is to change back to the previous directory
+10-back is to change back to the previous directory 11-lists is to list all hidden file in a long list from current directory to /boot